Adapting nature for mankind

 THE GLOBAL BIOMATERIALS MARKET IS ESTIMATED TO REACH$88.4 BILLION BY 2017.
 WITHINTHE DENTAL BIOMATERIAL MARKET, SWITZERLANDISDRIVING GROWTH WITHDENTAL BIOMATERIAL PRODUCT

-The Swiss National Science Foundation (SNSF) has just granted nearly 18 million francs over a four year period to the new “MARVEL” project, led by the Ecole Polytechnique Fédérale de Lausanne (EPFL), to develop innovative materials, including in the life sciences.
-While the institutions in the region span fundamental and applied research, many companies have developed from high precision technology knowhow combined with scientific ability, providing a combination unique to the BioAlpsregion.
-For example, Dentsply Maillefer, a dental supply company, was founded by awatchmaker.
-Itis also this combination that has brought many multinational companies to the region, including Johnson&Johnson, Medtronic and Stryker.
+The Swiss National Science Foundation (SNSF) granted nearly 18 million francs over a four year period to the “MARVEL” project, led by the Ecole Polytechnique Fédérale de Lausanne (EPFL), to develop innovative materials, including in Life Sciences.
+While the institutions in the region span fundamental and applied research, many companies have developed from high precision technology knowhow combined with scientific ability, providing a combination unique to the BioAlps region.
+For example, Dentsply Maillefer, a dental supply company, was founded by a watchmaker.
+It is also this combination that has brought many multinational companies to the region, including Johnson&Johnson, Medtronic and Stryker.

 REGENHU - THE BIOSYSTEM ARCHITECT FOR 3D BIO-PRINTING

 Based in the canton of Fribourg and led by Marc Thurner, cutting edge company REGENHU resulted from the joint venture between Delta Robotics Ltd and the CPA Group Ltd. A pioneer in its field, REGENHU acts as a biosystem architect exploiting novel bio-manufacturing solutions.
 It creates biologically relevant tissue models using 3-D tissue engineering that mimics natural morphologic environments of cellular components and organotypic tissue models that demonstrate optimal biological relevance.
 REGENHU benefits from exclusive patented technologies resulting from many years of research within local and international universities and partners.